ansible/cloud-content-ci-automation/tools/README.md

 # GitHub Workflows Setup for Cloud Collections

 ## Overview
 GitHub Action Workflows are extensively used for Continuous Integration (CI) testing in cloud collections.
-Detailed information about the tests, supported Python, and Ansible versions can be found in the [CI documentation](https://github.com/ansible-collections/cloud-content-handbook/tree/main/CI) and the [collections' repository](https://github.com/ansible-collections/amazon.aws/blob/main/CI.md).
+Detailed information about the tests can be found in the [CI documentation](https://github.com/ansible-collections/cloud-content-handbook/tree/main/CI).
+Supported Python and Ansible versions can be found in the [collections' CI documentation](https://github.com/ansible-collections/amazon.aws/blob/main/CI.md).

 ## CI Configuration Tool
 The CI Configuration Tool is designed to scaffold common GitHub Action workflows in various cloud collection repositories.
 This tool serves as a centralized location to make modifications to workflows, such as changing workflow calls or test versions, ensuring consistency across all collection repositories.